Want to Volunteer?

 Reports to: Cabin Leader

 Prerequisites: At least 19 years of age, pass a background check, reference checks, and an interview before consideration for this position.
 Counselors must also be a least 1 year out of high school.
-Counselors In Training (CIT) candidates must be 18 years of age, and have completed our Leaders In Training (LIT) program when they were 17.
-CITs must also have graduated High School before camp starts.
-Counselors and CITs must complete an online application, reference check, background check, and video interview before being considered for a Volunteer position with us this summer.
+Counselors must complete an online application, reference check, background check, and video interview before being considered for a Volunteer position.

 Position Purpose: Camp Twitch and Shout Counselors are the primary caregivers for our Campers.
 They are responsible for the Campers’ health and safety, communication with their Leadership and Support Teams, as well as inspiring personal growth through the 5 core principles of Camp Twitch and Shout.